-Net loss margin, return on total assets and return on equity are all at 0% while gross margin and operating loss margin are at 30% and (4%), respectively.
+Net loss margin, operating margin, return on total assets and return on equity are at -15%, -19%, -4% and -23% respectively.
+Gross margin is at 27% which is a slight decrease from the same period of last year's gross margin.
 The overall decrease in the profitability ratios was caused by the combined effect of decline in revenues and increase in operating expenses.